Question about perspective

 voila la méthode que j'appliquerais.
 Je me concentrerais d'abord sur le sol (avec les allées, les barrières, les rochers etc...), puis je passerais au rez de chaussée du bâtiment, ensuite seulement au 1er étage et ainsi de suite... il y a plein de points de fuite, avec des ellipses, et peut-être même plusieurs lignes d'horizon (parce qu'il y a un déplacement de la vision sur un axe vertical, et non pas seulement rotation de bâtiments sur le sol).
 De plus, les verticales ne sont encore pas verticales, mais un peu obliques, j'en fiche mon billet, c'est peut-être une déformation de la photo, je ne sais pas.
 Là, c'est un problème complexe d'architecture, alors, ça me semble logique de construire un bâtiment en s'occupant d'abord du sol sur lequel il est posé, et d'agencer les étages au fur et à mesure, étape par étape, et non pas de placer les points de fuite tous à la fois de façon globale, parce qu'il y en a trop.
 C'est un travail sur plusieurs jours, ce Colisée... d'abord le sol, puis étage par étage, voila ce que je ferais.... à vérifier auprès des pros, bien sur.
 Bonne journée.

 Thank you for your advice, especially Olal!
-I will check it out when I go back (normally Thursday morning).
-I will keep you updated if I find a solution haha 😁
+I’ll check it out when I go back (probably Thursday morning).
+I’ll let you know if I find a solution, haha 😁.

 Merci pour vos conseils, particulièrement Olal !
 Je vais voir ça quand j'y retournerai (jeudi matin normalement).
 Je vous tiendrais au courant si je trouve une solution haha 😁